taikoxyz/raiko/README_RA.md

 Replace these values in the `config_dcap_sgx_verifier.sh` script.

-3. If you've followed the README_DOCKER guide, you will have bootstrapped raiko and obtained a quote:
+3. If you've followed the [README_Docker](https://github.com/taikoxyz/raiko/blob/alpha-7/README_Docker.md) guide, you will have bootstrapped raiko and obtained a quote:

 ```
 "public_key": "0x02ab85f14dcdc93832f4bb9b40ad908a5becb840d36f64d21645550ba4a2b28892",